Core Gameplay Changes & Improvements

 • Increased contraband sources and incentive

-• Complete Environmental Overhaul to 2k/4k Textures, with close to no hit on performance besides VRAM usage.
+• Optional Environmental Overhaul to 2k/4k Textures, with close to no hit on performance besides VRAM usage.

 • Complete Climate Overhaul (Starfield vanilla planets only had a single weather option for some reason)